-Abstract These lectures describe several topics in statistical data analysis as used in High Energy Physics.
-They focus on areas most relevant to analyses at the LHC that search for new physical phenomena, including statistical tests for discovery and exclusion limits.
+Abstract This chapter describes several topics in statistical data analysis as used in High Energy Physics.
+It focuses on areas most relevant to analyses at the LHC that search for new physical phenomena, including statistical tests for discovery and exclusion limits.
 Particular attention is payed to the treatment of systematic uncertainties through nuisance parameters.